 Patricia McMahon is a poet and the author of fourteen books for children.
 The founder and Director of the Moss Wood Retreats, she will support this years Generative Writing workshop with poet Josh Kalscheur.

-Her award winning non-fiction titles include One Belfast Boy, Listen for the Bus, Chi-Hoon, and Dancing Wheels.
-Individual titles have been recognized by IBBY, the International Board of Books for Young, the Smithsonian Institution, and the Rhode Island and Georgia State awards.
+Her award winning work includes non-fiction, pictures books, middle grade novels and poetry for adults.
+Patricia McMahon’s innovative non-fiction titles include ONE BELFAST BOY, LISTEN FOR THE BUS, CHI-HOON, and DANCING WHEELS.
+Her books have been recognized by IBBY, the International Board of Books for Young, the Smithsonian Institution and the Rhode Island and Georgia State awards

-Conor McCarthy’s first visit to Cape Rosier predates his own memory; he continues to travel annually Down East for both requiescence and inspiration.
+Conor McCarthy’s first visit to Cape Rosier predates his own memory; he continues to travel annually Down East for inspiration.
 He prefers, whenever possible, to be water-bound upon Penobscot Bay.

 Among other responsibilities, he manages Moss Wood's digital portfolio.
 He has worked as an editor on fiction, poetry, and creative nonfiction lists, and as a program coordinator for the Special Olympics.

-Conor is an alumnus of the University of Notre Dame, from which he graduated (magna cum laude) in English and Irish Studies, and to which he returned for his postgraduate-level work.
+Conor is an alumnus of the University of Notre Dame, from which he graduated in English and Irish Studies, and to which he returned for his postgraduate-level work.
 He served as the program chair for the university’s literary festival, and as the young alumni representative on Notre Dame’s Ireland Advisory Council.
-His principle scholarly interests include (but are not limited to) modernisms, lyric, and the convergences there between.
 He increasingly believes that an essential question faced by writers in the present moment is how their art helps us to be better stewards, students, and friends of the earth.